 I tested the network’s speed when playing a game of Fortnite Battle Pass using a server in Germany.
 Indeed, there was no buffering and the speed was passable.

-Sadly, Anonymous VPN has only 1,000 servers spread across 20 countries, with one server per country.
+Sadly, Anonymous VPN has only 1,000 servers spread across 23 countries.
 So limited is the server network that you can manually count them on the network’s website.
 Having so few servers on a network often results in slower speeds, especially when there are many people connected to the VPN.

 Most of the servers were in Europe, Asia, and Australia with only one server in Africa and zero servers in South America.